Quotients of buildings by groups acting freely on chambers: The Fundamental Group of a Weyl Graph

-Let us call a rank $2$ Weyl graph a \textbf{Weyl polygon}.
-We now show that in order to determine a Weyl polygon one only has to know the underlying generalized chamber system and a set of homotopic maximal alternating geodesic pairs, called `petals', issuing from a fixed chamber.
+Let us call a rank $2$ (i.e. $S=\{s,t\}$) Weyl graph a \emph{Weyl polygon}, or \emph{Weyl $m_{st}$-gon}.
+We now show that in order to determine a Weyl polygon, one only has to know the underlying generalized chamber system, and a set of homotopic maximal alternating geodesic pairs, which we call `petals', issuing from a fixed chamber.
 This will simplify the task of calculating fundamental groups of Weyl graphs in many cases (e.g. see \cite{nor3}).

-\paragraph{Flowers.} Let $C$ be a fixed chamber in a Weyl graph $\cW$.
-Let $J=\{s,t\}$ be a $2$-element spherical subset of $S$.
-The \textbf{$J$-flower} based at $C$, denoted $\cF_J(C)$, is the set of maximal $(s,t)$-geodesics and maximal $(t,s)$-geodesics which issue from $C$.
+Let $C$ be a chamber of a Weyl graph $\cW$.
+Let $J=\{s,t\}$ be a $2$-element spherical subset of $S$ (so $m_{st}< \infty$).
+Let the \emph{$J$-flower} $\cF_J(C)$ based at $C$ be the set of maximal $(s,t)$-geodesics and maximal $(t,s)$-geodesics which issue from $C$.
 Thus, the maximal alternating geodesics of $\cF_J(C)$ are contained in the residue $\cR_J(C)$, which is a Weyl polygon.
-If $\cW$ is a polygon, then we must have $J=S$, and we speak simply of the \textbf{flower} $\cF(C)$ based at $C$.
+If $\cW$ is a polygon, so that $J=S$, then we speak simply of the \emph{flower} $\cF(C)$ based at $C$.